Frequently Asked Questions

 Is Ease a clinic / pharmacy?

-We are not a pharmacy, nor are we a licensed clinic.
+We are not a pharmacy, nor are we a clinic.
 Ease is a digital health platform designed to make access to sexual and reproductive health services more convenient and affordable through the use of technology.

 We work closely with licensed doctors, retail pharmacies and testing labs in order to make the process of attending consultations, obtaining medication, and getting tested as streamlined and convenient as possible.